Individual mandate appears to be at risk

 "Both Justice Kennedy and Chief Justice Roberts made this point each a couple of times during the arguments: there has to be deference to Congress, and the court is not in the place of second-guessing the alternatives Congress has chosen," she said.
 "The court overturning a congressional statute is a big deal."

-But Northwestern's Presser suggested that if the individual mandate is thrown out, the court's four liberal justices might join with the conservatives in voting against the whole act.
+But Northwestern's Presser suggested that if the individual mandate is thrown out, some of the court's four liberal justices might join with the conservatives in voting against the whole act.

 The Affordable Care Act has been controversial since it was passed by Congress and signed by President Barack Obama in March 2010.
 Numerous polls have found that Americans especially don't like the individual mandate.
 But a recent Harris Interactive/HealthDay poll found that people are starting to accept certain key provisions of the law -- such as the ban on insurance companies turning away applicants with preexisting health problems.